googleapis/release-please-action/README.md

 `release-please` requires a GitHub token to access the GitHub API.
 You configure this token via the `token` configuration option.

-For `release-please` to create pull requests, you will need to [permit github actions to create an approve PRs](https://stackoverflow.com/questions/72376229).
+If your repository is in an organization, you may need to [permit github actions to create an approve PRs](https://stackoverflow.com/questions/72376229).

 > [!WARNING]